-When Venezuelan voters rejected President Hugo Chavez’s plan to overhaul the constitution in a Dec.
-2 referendum, they were not only pushing back on Chavez’s latest grab for power but sending him a message on what he calls “21st Century socialism.”
+When Venezuelan voters rejected President Hugo Chavez’s plan to overhaul the constitution in a December 2 referendum, they were not only pushing back on Chavez’s latest grab for power but sending him a message on what he calls “twenty-first Century socialism.”

 Chávez, along with Ecuador’s Rafael Correa and Bolivia’s Evo Morales, have been claiming mandates to nationalize key industries, impose extensive regulation, end their central banks’ independence, and make it virtually impossible for businesses to terminate anyone’s employment.

 Latin Americans – according to Chávez, Correa, and Morales – have rejected the market economy and want to pursue collectivist alternatives.
 There’s just one problem with this claim.
 It isn’t true.

 If Chavez had been paying attention, he might have seen his defeat presaged in last months’ release of the 2007 Latinobarómetro poll of Latin American public opinion.
 Fifty-two percent of Latin Americans, the poll says, view the market economy as the best economic system for their country.
 That’s a slight drop from the percentage recorded in the 2000 Latinobarómetro poll.

 Still, it is a remarkable figure given the spotty implementation of economic liberalization throughout the region, not to mention the Marxist-tinged, anti-capitalist rhetoric that has infested Latin America’s political discourse for decades.

 Naturally, the numbers vary from country-to-country.
 A favorable view of the market economy was held, for example, by 74 percent of Colombians, 66 percent of Nicaraguans, 60 percent of Mexicans, 57 percent of Bolivians, and 49 percent of Venezuelans.
 Latin America’s populist-Left caudillos are not presumably thrilled with these figures.